 Within the Scottish Graduate School for Arts & Humanities is our AHRC Doctoral Training Partnership for Scotland.
 The AHRC has awarded 200 doctoral studentships to the DTP (from 2014 to 2019).
 Read about the research interests of students funded through the AHRC Doctoral Training Partnership for Scotland here:

 The Scottish Graduate School for Arts & Humanities also offers Applied Research Collaborative Studentships (ARCS).
 ARCS are doctoral projects designed and supervised by at least two higher education institutions (HEIs) and at least one other partner.
 They must demonstrate mutual benefit for all partners and the doctoral researcher.
-ARCS are supported by the Scottish Funding Council, which is meeting 50% of the costs of each three-year studentship, which includes a stipend at RCUK rate.
-The remaining 50% of costs will be met by HEIs.
-Read abotu the research conducted by students funded through the Applied Research Collaborative Studentships here:
+ARCS are supported by the Scottish Funding Council, who are meeting 50% of the costs of each three-year studentship, which includes a stipend at RCUK rate.
+The remaining 50% of costs are met by HEIs.
+Read about the research conducted by students funded through the Applied Research Collaborative Studentships here: